-Water Use Ratio (WUR) is the measurement of water consumption in relation to total products produced per category, covering all water sources of the company.
+&lt;sup>1 Water Use Ratio (WUR) is the measurement of water consumption in relation to total products produced per category, covering all water sources of the company.

-Energy Use Ratio (EUR) is the measurement of energy consumption in relation to total products produced per category, covering all energy sources of the company.
+&lt;sup>2 Energy Use Ratio (EUR) is the measurement of energy consumption in relation to total products produced per category, covering all energy sources of the company.